Checklist: First Aid Kit for a Toddler

 A first aid kit doesn’t have to be elaborate or bulky.
 If you like, you can tuck your supplies into a zip-up plastic bag that you can easily transfer from purse to suitcase to, well, wherever.
 Or you can simply tuck your supplies in a corner of your go-everywhere diaper bag.
 However you choose to keep track of your supplies, make sure you include:

-Saline spray and bulb suction device.
-Most kids hate the “snot sucker” but it’s a good idea to carry one along, at least until your child is old enough to know how to blow her nose.
+Most kids hate the “snot sucker” but it’s a good idea to carry one along, at least until your child is old enough to know how to blow their nose.
 Saline-and-suction can be a lifesaver when your child can’t sleep due to a stuffy nose.

-Thermometer.
-We know—you can probably tell if your child has a fever just by kissing her forehead.
+We know—you can probably tell if your child has a fever just by kissing their forehead.
 But doctors like concrete information, so throw a thermometer (ear or oral, your choice) in your first aid kit.
-If you have to take your kid to the doctor, he’ll appreciate knowing exactly how high her temperature was.
+If you have to take your kid to the doctor, they’ll appreciate knowing exactly how high your tot’s temperature was.

 Diphenhydramine, better known as Benadryl, can be used to minimize allergic reactions.
 It’s essential if your kid has environmental, seasonal or suspected insect allergies.
 Again, dosing is based on weight, so know your child’s weight and the recommended dosage before you head out.
 Don’t forget a measuring device with this, either.
 Toss a graduated oral syringe in with the medication (Don’t have one?
 Ask your local pharmacy.)

 The standard triple antibiotic ointment that you can buy over-the-counter is fine for simple cuts and scrapes.
 But if you want something stronger, ask your doctor for a prescription for Bactroban.
 The over-the-counter antibiotic cream doesn’t work against antibiotic-resistant staph germs; Bactroban does.